 For more information, contact Simon Crittle, spokesman for Denver Health at 720-326-1789.

 About Denver Health

-Denver Health is a comprehensive, integrated organization providing level one care for all, regardless of ability to pay.
+Denver Health is a comprehensive, integrated organization providing level one care for all.

 Some 220,000 individuals, more than 25 percent of Denver’s population, receive their health care at Denver Health.
 One in three children in Denver is cared for by Denver Health physicians.

 As Colorado's primary safety net institution, Denver Health has provided billions of dollars in uncompensated care.